top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 The package infrastructure is as follows:
 1. A mesh network that dynamically connects all of the Duckiebots that are currently in Duckietown.
 2. A messaging algorithm that allows the sending and receiving of messages over this network.
-3. A message encoder that packs the data before it is sent. (&FEF we do not define new message types, the message types are fixed --> more flexibility on our side)
+3. A message encoder that packs the data before it is sent.
 4. A message decoder that unpacks the data after it is received.
 5. A framework that allows other Duckietown packages to send and receive messages of their defined types.

 These individual parts were implemented as described below.

 #### Mesh Network
 Batman-adv is the backbone of the mesh network.
 In short, it is a specialized linux kernel module that implements a network routing protocol.
 It emulates a virtual network switch of all nodes participating.
 Hence, all nodes appears to be linked locally and are unaware of the network's topology and is also unaffected by any network changes.
-As a result, batman-adv allows for us to develop our communication platform agnostic to the underlying network architecture. (&FEF: I would leave the last sentence out.
-It is not because of batman-advanced that the network is decoupled from the framework. batman-advanced just manages the mesh network)
+Once setup properly, batman-adv manages the mesh network for us.

 #### Messaging Algorithm
 DuckieMQ is based on zeroMQ, a framework used to send messages over sockets (&FEF: small technical correction).
 The serialized messages (protobuf) are broadcasted on a specified port into the network.
 For this to work, we need to know the name of the network interface, the desired port and whether we want to recieve or send on initialization of a messaging socket (&FEF: what do you mean by "we want to receive or send on initialization of a socket?").
 Multiple sockets can run on one bot and on also on one port (important: if the same port is used, it must be used by a sending and a receiving socket, so it is limited to two sockets with opposite functionality).
-Receivers can be equipped with filters to only receive messages starting with a specified string. (&FEF: we didn't use this and didn't think this filtering through in the context of the framework, so maybe we should leave it out?)

-Once these sockets are created (initialize either sender or receiver) messages can be passed.
-The receiver node is equipped with a “” filter, meaning it receives all messages.
-If only messages starting with a or multiple fiter want to be received, these filter strings have to be added and the “” filter string has to be removed with the addfilter and removefilter functions. (&FEF: see above)
+Moreover, messaging features of the platform is decoupled from the implementation of the network achitecture.

 #### Message encoder
-In order for the messages to be sent and recieved, a universal message type is needed for simplicity.
+In order for the messages to be sent and received, a universal message type is needed for simplicity.
-To not limit the message type for other packages, a serialization library was implemented, which allowes to take in data as a ROS message and outputs the data as a ByteMultyArray.
+To not limit the message type for other packages, a serialization library was implemented, which allows to take in data as a ROS message and outputs the data as a ByteMultyArray.
 After the message is sent, the data is then parsed back into a ROS message.

-With this encoder library other packages can send and recieve any of the standard ROS messages (std_msgs) without having to serialize the data first.
+With this encoder library other packages can send and receive any of the standard ROS messages (std_msgs) without having to serialize the data first.

 #### Framework
 For easy use of the messaging algorithm a ROS package, with two ROS nodes was implemented.
 The two nodes are the receiver_node and the sender_node.